patelsun9066/UpperBound---CRUD-Web-App/README.md

 This CRUD app was developed on the flask framework provided by the CS 340 instructional staff (flask starter guide), please see the appropriate citation below:

-Citation for the Jinja files in templates folder, and code in App.py:
+Citation for the Jinja files in templates folder, and code in App.py (SCOPE - ALL Code in Files):
 Date: 3/13/2023
 Adapted from / Based on: Flask Starter App guide shared from course learning materials.
 Source URL: https://github.com/osu-cs340-ecampus/flask-starter-app